 Start Warm to Stay Warm

-Don't leave the house with semi-cold feet.
+Don’t leave the house with semi-cold feet.
 If you keep your house cool to save on heating costs, this can be an issue.
 When your feet and hands get cold, the small blood vessels constrict in a spasm and stay constricted until external heat, such as a hot bath, is applied.
-In my case, a ride is best begun with a few minutes lounging or stretching in front of the wood stove. -- John S. in Pennsylvania
+In my case, a ride is best begun with a few minutes lounging or stretching in front of your home’s heat source. — John S. in Pennsylvania

 Winter Shoes & Boots

-- Don't waste time and money trying different sock/bootie setups.
+- Don’t waste time and money trying different sock/bootie setups.
 Break down and buy the Lake winter boots.
-They are so warm, and you can get them for around $150 a pair if you look hard.
+They are so warm.
 Many people I ride with in the winter wear these boots.
-They are Michigan- and Northern Ontario-tested at below 0F (-18C) temps. -- Singlespeed MTB
+They are Michigan- and Northern Ontario-tested at below 0F (-18C) temps. — Singlespeed MTB

 Wear Cycling Sandals